 Zero, low and medium level alerts remain visible in a Blank Screen pane for about 10 seconds (default dwell time) and then they are cleared from the screen.
 Low and medium priority alerts can be retrieved from the Alert Manager.
 Zero priority alerts, once cleared from the screen, are not saved or retrievable.
-High priority alerts remain visible on the Blank Screen pane until they are acknowledged by an operator or another alert of equal or higher priority occurs.
+By default, high priority alerts remain visible on the Blank Screen pane until they are acknowledged by an operator or another alert of equal or higher priority occurs.
+High priority alerts may be configured so that they too will be cleared from the screen after the dwell time.